Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-5/lecture-materials/authentication-with-bcrypt-and-sessions.md

 ### Including Mongoose and Connecting to MongoDB

 1. [Create a Cloud Hosted MongoDB](/full-stack-development/week-1/day-5/lecture-materials/create-an-atlas-hosted-mongodb/)
-2. The name of the database will be `express-blogger` and the first collection name will be `users`
+2. The name of the database will be `expresstagram` and the first collection name will be `users`

 3. Install Mongoose